Number : Season 22, serial 4 of 6.

 His scenes in the Spanish cafe with Shockeye; post-Androgum change, are more Carry On Abroad than staple sci-fi but are quite amusing – nonetheless.

 “Do try and keep out of my way in future and in past, there’s a good [Sixth Doctor] fellow.
 The time continuum should be big enough for the both of us.
 Just!”
 Second Doctor

 But for all of the Carry On irreverance, Two Doctors is underpinned by a strong bent of violence.
 Mainly involving the primitive cannibalistic urgings of Androgum cook; Shockeye.

-At times you are really left wondering if stabbing an incidental character in the guts with a table knife, or biting the head clean off a passing rat, is needed in a kid’s drama.
-Shockeye’s appearance/manner is unnerving enough, (by mere suggestion alone) no need to show it.
+At times you are really left wondering if stabbing an incidental character – in the guts with a table knife, or biting the head clean-off of a passing rat, is needed in a family show.
+Shockeye’s appearance/manner is unnerving enough, (by mere suggestion alone) – no need to show it.

 So under all of the farce, violence and contrived Doctor-crossover nonsense, in a Spanish villa; is a Robert Holmes script.
 Holmes wrote some of the best Who stories ever.
 So must be somewhat commended for his attempt at a ‘violent comedy’.

-An unusual and unforgiving modern Who classic – with humour.
+An unusual and bold modern Who classic – with humour.